Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 All ships have hair dryers for passenger use.
 Please contact the reception desk if your stateroom is without one.

 All Avalon ships in Europe have complimentary Wi-Fi available.
-On the Mekong and Ganges, complimentary Wi-Fi access is available in the Panorama Lounge.
+On the Mekong, complimentary Wi-Fi access is available in the Panorama Lounge.
 The signal is not always reliable, as you will be cruising through remote areas.
-To access the ship's Wi-Fi Internet network you will be given a PIN number at reception to use on your laptop, tablet, or mobile device.
+To access the ship's Wi-Fi Internet network, you will be given a PIN number at reception to use on your laptop, tablet, or mobile device.
 Wi-Fi is not available in the Amazon or Galápagos.

 Laundry service is available on board for a modest fee.
 Check the price list in your stateroom.
 Clothes cannot be dry cleaned on board.
 For safety reasons, we ask that passengers do not iron their clothes in the staterooms as this is a safety hazard.
 Onboard laundry service will press your clothes for a fee.
 Laundry service is not available in the Galápagos.